lancedaniel/AvatarQuoteApp/README.md

 # Daily Dose of Iroh
 Daily Dose of Iroh is an app built from Xcode.
 Quaratine got me bored since my internship was rescinded, so I decided to learn about app developement.
 This is my first time learning how to develop IOS apps using Swift and Xcode.
-Time spent is a total of 40 hours.
+Time spent is a total of 40 hours throughout the summer 2020 (UPDATE: internship rescinded due to COVID19)

 ## functionality: